iballistic/ireload-public/README.md

 # ireload-public
-iReload iOS App Public Repository
+iReload iOS App Public Repository.
+Please use the issue tab to report new isssues.